AmadorLM/Practica1d3/README.md

 We have to face three challenges here:

 - Place pins on a map based on location.
-- Scale pin radius based on affected number.
+- Scale pin radius based on affected number of covid cases.
 - Spain got canary island that is a territory placed far away, we need to cropt that islands and paste them in a visible place in the map.

 # Steps

-- We will take as starting example _00-render-map-hover_, let's copy the content from that folder and execute _npm install_.
+- We will take as starting example _00-render-map-hover_ and _02-pin-location-scale_, let's copy the content from that folder and execute _npm install_.

 ```bash
 npm install